-

 1. Breathing gas sample

-With the help of our test kit, you take a sample of breathing gas and send it to our laboratory free of charge in the enclosed envelope.
+With the help of our test kit, you take a sample of breathing gas and send it to our laboratory free of charge in the enclosed envelope.2.
+Evaluation

-In the laboratory, your sample will be examined by means of an extensive analysis calling for lactose intolerance.
+In the laboratory, your sample will be examined by means of an extensive analysis calling for lactose intolerance.3.
+Detailed result report

 After a few days, you can view your result report online in your secure "My cerascreen" area.